odpi/egeria-docs/site/docs/types/0/0021-Collections.md

 The *Folder* classification indicates that the collection is used to organize metadata elements.
 The attributes are used to indicate to the caller how they should be displayed.

-* *orderBy* indicates the preferred ordering sequence
+* *orderBy* indicates the preferred ordering sequence.
+It uses the [OrderBy](#orderby-enumeration) enumeration.
 * *orderPropertyName* indicates which property to use if the *orderBy* attribute is set to `OTHER`.

-### OrderBy enumeration

-* *Name* - Order by name property.
-* *Owner* - Order by owner property.
-* *DateAdded* - Order by date added to the metadata collection.
-* *DateUpdated* - Order by date that the asset was updated.
-* *DateCreated* - Order by date that the asset was created.
-* *Other* - Order by another property.

 ### ResultsSet classification

-The *ResultsSet* classification indicates that the collection is a set of elements where each element is only included in the collection once.
+The *ResultsSet* classification indicates that the collection is a set of elements that are the results from a specific request or query.

+### RecentAccess classification

+The *RecentAccess* classification indicates that the collection is a set of elements that have been accessed recently.

+### WorkItemList classification

+The *WorkItemList* classification indicates that the collection is organizing a set of elements (typically [ToDos](/types/1/0137-Actions), or [Tasks](/types/1/0130-Projects)).

 ## CollectionMembership relationship